StollD/plugin.video.tmsp-amazon/README.md

 * Kodi 19 or later
 * InputStream.Adaptive
 * An Amazon Prime Video subscription
-* A device with Widevine L1 (like an NVIDIA Shield)
+* To watch UHD or HD streams you need a device with Widevine L1 (like an NVIDIA Shield)